-They dig water collection troughs, or channels, in the autumn and winter between rows to capture any rain that falls during the growing season.
+After harvest they dig water collection troughs, or channels, between rows meant to capture any rain that falls during the autumn and winter.
 These troughs are purposefully dug to direct the collected water towards the vines, reducing run-off and increasing potential water retention.

 These troughs are smoothed out in the spring.